Carbomb1/Customer_Transaction_Prediction/README.md

 ## Results
 In my final results file I was able to achieve an AUC score of 0.91227.
-With the highest official score being 0.92573
+With the highest official score being 0.92573.

 ![image](https://user-images.githubusercontent.com/45641348/168448844-069fb4be-4981-4ddc-94ec-2af5d0c497a4.png)

 ## Contents of Repository

 ### Code File
 The Santander_Prediction_Code.ipynb file shows the detailed steps to arrive at the final predictions.
-The file was written using Python through a Google Colab notebook
+The file was written using Python through a Google Colab notebook.

 ### Submission File
 The Submission_File.csv contains the final predictions that were uploaded to the Kaggle competition.